Part Four

 Erëmirë Krasniqi: Why only four years?

 Hysni Krasniqi: Very badly, our family experienced very badly.
 Why?
-First, my brother and cousins were executed in Kolovica.
+First, my brother and cousins were executed in the street of Kolovica.
 There were five people, four of them were executed, one probably was a young man, and he jumped the fence and ran.
 This is how it was and it was very hard for us.

 Hysni Krasniqi: We were in our apartment.
-We couldn’t go anywhere.
-No, not then, because we left Prishtina in April, I think.
-They beat me and one of my friends on March 16, in front of the District Court, there was a tan there, there were soldiers and civilians.
-They checked to see what we have, “What would I have?”
+We couldn’t dare to go anywhere.
+No, not then, because we left Pristina in April, if I’m not mistaken.
+They beat me and one of my friends on March 16, in front of the District Court, there was a tank there, there were soldiers and undercover cops.
+There they frisked us to see what we have, “What would I have?”
 I said.
-I had around a hundred, fifty dinar, my friend had 120 marks.
-They took it from him, they said, “You have no right to have marks.”
-Everyone had marks then.
+I had around a hundred, 50 dinar, my friend had 120 marka.
+They took it from him, they said, “You have no right to have marka.”
+But everyone had marka then.

 Erëmirë Krasniqi: A neighbor or…